 - Chicken Liver & Onions (from Essential Omnivore) — I’d prepare this fresh rather than make ahead, but if you’re going to try liver straight up, opt for chicken liver, which has a milder flavor and tender texture compared to beef liver.

 - Chicken Enchilada Soup (from Keto Diet App) — Be sure to use bone broth where it calls for chicken broth to really boost the collagen content of the recipe.

 - Thai Seafood Chowder (from All Day I Dream About Food) — As above, use bone broth where it calls for chicken broth.

 - Butternut Squash Soup (from Nourished Caveman) — A super simple recipe featuring bone broth.
 If your tummy is feeling really sensitive in the early postpartum days, this would be perfect.

 Most of the snacks I rely on in early postpartum are not things I specifically prepare ahead of time, with the exception of tart cherry gummies (gotta get those tissue-healing amino acids in!).

-I’m a big fan of easy options, like hard boiled eggs, packaged bars (like KIND or Lara bars), nuts/seeds, cheese, salami, jerky, organic corn chips with guacamole, sliced apple with nut butter, Greek yogurt with berries, seaweed snacks with avocado slices (see here), good dark chocolate, etc. Any of the snack options outlined in Ch 5 of Real Food for Pregnancy would be great.
+I’m a big fan of easy options, like hard boiled eggs, packaged bars (like KIND or Lara bars), nuts/seeds, cheese, salami, jerky, meat sticks, organic corn chips with guacamole, sliced apple with nut butter, Greek yogurt with berries, seaweed snacks with avocado slices (see here), good dark chocolate, etc. Any of the snack options outlined in Ch 5 of Real Food for Pregnancy would be great.

 I find that visitors often bring along plenty of “treats” so there’s no need for me to prepare for this.
 My focus is primarily on getting big, filling, nutrient-dense meals in!
 That said, if you’re inclined to make some treats or snacks, here are some healthy and filling options.